-Acuité further assesses the available headroom between the current CAR of the issuer visthe regulatory requirement.
+Acuité further assesses the available headroom between the current CAR of the issuer vis the regulatory requirement.
 The historical volatility in CAR enables Acuité to estimate the propensity of the issuer's CAR deteriorating below the regulatory requirement.

-Acuité evaluates the expected movement in the internal accretion to the issuer's net worthand movement in the risk weights in the issuer's portfolio.
-An issuer's CAR may experiencesignificant deterioration in case the issuer decides to take on relatively riskier lending practices or experiences a sudden spike in delinquency levels.
-Such movements in CAR are affected by the macroeconomic conditions, sectoral and geographic composition of the asset portfolio, collateralisation level, capital structure and interest spreads of the issuer.
+Acuité evaluates the expected movement in the internal accretion to the issuer's net worth and movement in the risk weights in the issuer's portfolio.
+An issuer's CAR may experience significant deterioration in case the issuer decides to take on relatively riskier lending practices or experiences a sudden spike in delinquency levels.
 Acuité relies on expected movements in indicators such as Net Interest Margin and Return on Average Assets to assess the quality of internal accretions to the net worth of the issuer over the medium term.

 ii.
-Likelihood of servicing the coupon on Hybrid Instruments in the event of loss: The issuer must seek the approval of RBI/NHB in order to service the coupon due on such instruments in the event of loss - even if adequately capitalised in line with regulatory requirements.
+Likelihood of servicing the coupon on Hybrid Instruments in the event of loss: The issuer may be required to seek the approval of regulator in order to service the coupon due on such instruments in the event of loss- even if adequately capitalised in line with regulatory requirements.